Election campaign – Donald Trump inspires Russians in Florida

 enthusiasm for Trump

-His colleague Anna Abraham is also enthusiastic about the businessman and politician Trump: She came to the USA from St. Petersburg seven years ago because she saw more opportunities for herself here.
+His colleague Anna Abraham is also enthusiastic regarding the businessman and politician Trump: She came to the USA from St. Petersburg seven years ago because she saw more opportunities for herself here.
 As a green card holder, she cannot vote – and she is sorry.
 She sees parallels between Vladimir Putin and Donald Trump.

 “They are both very strong leaders, very direct and powerful.
 They have an inner strength that you can feel even when you see them on TV.
 Both are great negotiators – and they seem to like each other.”